 Clio Barnard’s work is concerned with the relationship between fictional film language and documentary.
 She has often dislocated sound and image by constructing fictional images around verbatim audio.
 In The Arbor actors lip-synch to the voices of real people, questioning documentary’s aspiration to collapse the distance between reality and representation.
 Her films include: Plotlands (Whitstable Biennale), Road Race(Film London), Random Acts of Intimacy (BFI/Channel 4) and Headcase (Arts Council England / Channel 4).
 Barnard is also one of the winners of the Paul Hamlyn Award for Artists and, for The Arbor, winner of the Best New Documentary Filmmaker award at the Tribeca Film Festival 2010.

 The Arbor is part of The Artangel Collection.
 Following its premiere at the Tribeca Film Festival in New York in April 2011, The Arbor was screened at cinemas across the UK.
-It has since been seen at Plymouth Arts Centre in Autumn 2012, at Tate Britain in February 2014 and at ICA in September 2015.
+It has since been seen at Tate Britain in February 2014 , at ICA in September 2015 and the Belfast Film Festival in April 2018.